Sgydoo/autoprovision/README.md

 The 'mkbrood' script is simply a looping wrapper for 'hatch' for provisioning multiple nodes with one command.

+'hatch' is based on [a script by Ger Apeldoorn][hatch-origins].
+Ger has kindly permitted me to publish this enhanced and embellished version on GitHub.

 ## Requirements

 Full details may be found in the aforementioned [Chapter 4][chapter-4]